skorokithakis/stavros-notes/content/drone-stuff/getting-uninverted-sbus-on-a-no-name-frsky-compatible-receiver.md

 * * *

 <p style="font-size:80%; font-style: italic">
-Last updated on November 24, 2020.
+Last updated on February 07, 2026.
 For any questions/feedback,
 email me at <a href="mailto:hi@stavros.io">hi@stavros.io</a>.
 </p>